remotion-medialab/CF-CB-LLMs/classification/ENGAGING_DOCUMENTATION.md

 Go into train_model.slurm and replace the sweep id with the ID given in the previous command.

-Also Replace Email with your own email
+Also replace email with your own email so u can get updates

 ```bash
 sbatch train_model.slurm